neerajbaid/NBEmojiSearchView/README.md

 NBEmojiSearchView
 ====================
-This view makes it easy to integrate a searchable emoji dropdown into your iOS app in just a few lines.
+Integrate a searchable emoji dropdown into your iOS app in just a few lines.

 ![](screencast.gif)